cwarden45/COHCAP/README.md

-# COHCAP
-Bioconductor package for DNA Methylation Analysis (and Gene Expression Integration) for Illumina Infinium Array and BS-Seq Data
+# COHCAP: Bioconductor package for DNA Methylation Analysis (and Gene Expression Integration) for Illumina Infinium Array and BS-Seq Data

 For most users, the easiest way to install COHCAP is to use the Bioconductor Release Branch: